-Section 141.0(b) Alterations: Alterations would not need to follow the proposed requirement.
+Section 141.0(b) Alterations: Alterations would not trigger this requirement in high-rise dwelling units.

 Section 150.1(c)X Prescriptive Standards/Component Package: The proposed code change would add a new subsection of prescriptive standards for ventilation systems similar to what is added to 140.X.